MithileshGungah/Data-Science-Portfolio/Customer Churn Prediction/README.md

 ---

-# Executive Summary
+# Overview

 Customer churn represents one of the largest revenue risks for subscription-based businesses.
-This project builds a **machine learning churn prediction system** designed to identify high-risk customers and enable **proactive retention strategies** before revenue is lost.
+This project develops a **machine learning churn prediction system** designed to identify customers at risk of leaving and enable **proactive retention strategies before revenue is lost**.

-Using the **IBM Telco Customer Churn dataset (7,032 customers after cleaning; 26.6% churn rate)**, churn prediction is reframed as a **business optimisation problem**, where the cost of **missing a churner (false negative)** is significantly higher than contacting a customer who would not churn.
+Using the **IBM Telco Customer Churn dataset (7,032 customers after cleaning; 26.6% churn rate)**, churn prediction is framed as a **business optimisation problem**, where the cost of **missing a churner (false negative)** is significantly higher than contacting a customer who may not churn.

-Because of this asymmetric cost structure, model evaluation prioritises **recall** rather than overall accuracy.
+Because of this asymmetric cost structure, model development prioritises **recall** rather than overall accuracy.

-Multiple machine learning models were benchmarked under a consistent evaluation framework.
-After recall-focused hyperparameter tuning, **Tuned XGBoost** was selected as the final model.
+Eight machine learning models were benchmarked under a consistent evaluation framework, and after recall-focused tuning **XGBoost was selected as the final model**.

 ---

 # Live Application

-The final Tuned XGBoost model was deployed as an **interactive Streamlit application** that allows:
+The final model was deployed as an **interactive Streamlit application** allowing:

 - Individual churn predictions
 - Batch customer risk scoring